 1. Product Teaser Tweet

-With the help of the best Twitter feed plugin for WordPress, Custom Twitter Feeds Pro, here’s how we recreated Samsung Mobile’s product teaser feed in under 5 minutes!
-Since Samsung used a branded hashtag, it’s super easy to add on your sidebar.
+With the help of the best Twitter feed plugin for WordPress, Twitter Feed Pro, and a specific branded hashtag, here’s how we created a product teaser feed in under 5 minutes!

 Want to try it out for your own brand?
 Check out this step-by-step tutorial on how you can easily embed a Twitter hashtag feed on your WordPress.